Andersen-soft/Sales.CRM/README.md

 ## What our system can do

 We have collected key examples of usage.
-Please, explore the range of Andersen CRM Sales features by getting into [User Guide](./User Guide v 1.0.pdf).<br />
+Please, explore the range of Andersen CRM Sales features by getting into [User Guide](https://github.com/Andersen-soft/Sales.CRM/blob/master/User%20Guide%20v%201.0.pdf) <br />
 Download the file for more convenient reading.

 ## Support